As seen in:

 If you don’t have that many awards or honors or they’re strictly academic, such as making cum laude or making the dean’s list at college or university, feel free to just mention them in the education section of your CV for medical school.

-But if you’ve got more than a handful of honors or awards, then you can create a separate section for them in your CV.
+But if you’ve got more than a handful of honors or awards, then you can create a separate section for them in your medical student CV.
 This is especially a great idea if your awards don’t specifically tie into your education.

 Medical School CV—Awards and Honors Samples